madfxr/zico2-writeup/README.md

 # Zico2 Writeup - Web Application Security

-Zico2 is an example of learning about penetration testing, a method of learning how to find vulnerabilities in a system.
+A method of learning how to find vulnerabilities in a system.
 Simulations on ethical hacking, how we as pentesters can enter into a system by utilizing vulnerabilities that exist on the victim's website, as well as making security by patching existing vulnerabilities.

 ## Tools
 - dirbsearch